wjc-van-es/cnsia/doc/ch07_k8s_fundamentals.md

   ```bash
   $ minikube start -p polar
   ```

+- kubectl diagnostics
+  - `kubectl get nodes`
+  - `kubectl config get-contexts`
+  - `kubectl config current-context` - if there are more contexts present, check which one is currently used
+  - `kubectl config use-context polar` - change the current context whenever necessary
 - Running the minikube dashboard for the 'polar' profile:
   ```bash
   $ minikube dashboard -p polar